Union #

 To create such an object in Java, the integer and String objects can be created as described here.
 Afterwards, the following code can be used:

-SetObject setObject = (SetObject) ModelFactory.getDefaultModel().createObject("customSetClass");
+SetObject setObject = ModelFactory.getDefaultModel().createObject("customSetClass");

 setObject.addValue(integerObject);